 Edition Issue Date Chapter Description Ed.
-1 12 May 2020 N/A Initial 08 Jun 2020 3.2.4 Risk assessment methodology has been detailed and Risk Assessment Tool for ISARP Compliance has been introduced.
+1 12 May 2020 N/A Initial 05 Jun 2020 3.2.4 Risk assessment methodology has been detailed and Risk Assessment Tool for ISARP Compliance has been introduced.
 Ed.
 2 5.1 Heading is changed from Identifying Hazards to Operations to Safety Assurance during COVID-19.
 5.2 Significant operational issues/areas to be monitored during COVID-19 is added.
+03 Aug 2020 All Minor changes Ed.3 3,5 Return to Normal Operations subchapter is added.
+5,2 New emerging risks are added to the list and grouped as per operational areas.